Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue

 \subsection{Incentives for economists}

-To encourage atomists to cooperate with holists to tackle the complex ethical issues posed by AI-based technologies, one suggestion draws on the idea that commerce mutually reinforces morality \cite{hirschman1982rival}.
+To encourage atomists to cooperate with holists to tackle the complex ethical issues posed by AI-based technologies, one suggestion draws on the old idea that commerce and morality are mutually reinforcing \cite{hirschman1982rival}.
 By providing economic incentives towards more civil engagements on AI ethics issues, we can also respect atomists' desire for autonomy and personal integrity.

 At the institutional level, academic data science departments might incentivize faculty to explore co-teaching data science ethics courses with philosophers and lawyers.
 Senior researchers and practitioners could also be incentivized to mentor junior data scientists, focusing on character development.
 Industry data scientists could be rewarded for convening ``ethics roundtable'' discussions or ethics reading groups.
 Conferences and journals with ethics reviews and impact statements could also offer prizes or community recognition to authors whose statements are particularly cogent or creative \cite{prunkl2021institutionalizing}.
 Similarly, positive examples of civil debate---whether on social media or offline---could be rewarded through community praise.
 The actions of certain ``moral exemplars'' can become teaching material for data science ethics courses.
 In general, organizations can do more to frame ethics issues as new and exciting research challenges, rather than as autonomy-restricting handcuffs.